Authored by the expert who managed and guided the team behind the Democratic Republic of the Congo Property Pack

 What are the total closing costs in Kinshasa in 2026 as a percentage?

-As of early 2026, the total closing costs when buying property in Kinshasa are approximately 10% of the purchase price, based on the World Bank's standardized measurement of Kinshasa's property registration process.
+As of early 2026, the total closing costs when buying property in Kinshasa are estimated at around 10% of the purchase price, based on the World Bank's standardized measurement for Kinshasa, which makes it the cleanest planning benchmark available for this market.

 How much are notary, registration, and legal fees in Kinshasa in 2026?